-For a bladder that has been weakened by pregnancy and childbirth, there are basically three surgical solutions:
+For a bladder that has been weakened by pregnancy and childbirth, there

 Women experiencing pelvic organ prolapse typically have problems with urinary incontinence, vaginal ulceration, sexual dysfunction and/or having a bowel movement.
 Sacral colpopexy surgically corrects the prolapse and the problems it incurs such as urinary incontinence, vaginal ulceration, sexual dysfunction and/or having a bowel movement.
 This procedure is available both laparoscopically and robotically at Northside.

 Atlanta: (404) 459-1200

 1000 Johnson Ferry Road NE